 Tuesday, July 9, 2019

 Your voice is the most powerful tool you possess.
 Nobody exists or expresses like you.
-Your word, born from the perspective of your existence, will be the force of your craft.
+Your word, born from the perspective of your existence, is the force of your craft.
 You can't create shit from the voice of someone else.
 Errrr...you can, but it will suck, and fall short of resonating with anyone in a real way.

 Even if you're a visual artist rather than an author or poet, the lyricism of your singular and specific narrative will define you- in ink, on paper, in paint, and form..
 Your voice will unleash itself through any medium you imbue.